Last Updated: 4/30/2019

 And it’s not just because we have to.
 We want to.

 When you move to Alaska, you’ll enjoy a different pace of life, the kind where you can take a moment to marvel at a magnificent moose leisurely crossing the road.
 Things move more slowly up here.
 Alaskans are less inclined to rush around.
-Culture here is less “plugged in” to what’s popular in the lower 48 states.
+The culture here is less “plugged in” to what’s popular in the lower 48 states.
 In other words, life in Alaska is pretty laid back—and that’s what many people move here to experience.

 It might take some getting used to at first.
 However, once you settle in, you’ll find more time to appreciate the beauty around you.